A model theory of topology: The motivating example

-An explicit definition for an abstract notion of a specialization semilattice and of a specialization poset shall be given in Definition \ref{spsem} below, by means of a few natural conditions.
-We will show that any structure satisfying the conditions in Definition \ref{spsem} is isomorphic to a substructure of $\mathbf S(X)$ or of $\mathbf P(X)$, as introduced above, for some topological space $X$.
+Explicit definitions for abstract notions of specialization semilattices and posets will be given in Definition \ref{spsem} below, by means of a few natural conditions.
+We will show in Theorem \ref{sptop} and Proposition \ref{embp} that any structure satisfying the conditions in Definition \ref{spsem} is isomorphic to a substructure of $\mathbf S(X)$ or of $\mathbf P(X)$, as introduced above, for some topological space $X$.

+Our main interest in the above notions originates from the next proposition, which is essentially known, see e.g.\ the proof of \cite[Theorem 2.4]{Sla}.
+Theorem 2.4 in \cite{Sla} is stated for complete semilattices, but the semilattice structure is not involved in those parts of the proof related to the next proposition.
+In any case, we will present full details below for the reader's convenience.

-Our main interest in the above notions originates from the next easy proposition.
-Here homomorphisms are always intended in the model-theoretical sense: see Subsection \ref{homomorphisms} below for explicit details in the special cases at hand.
-Recall that a continuous map $\iota: X \to Y$ between topological spaces is a \emph{(topological) embedding} if $\iota$ induces an homeomorphism from $X$ to $\iota ^\sharr (X)$, considered as a subspace of $Y$.
+Here homomorphisms are always intended in the model- theoretical sense \cite{H}. \arxiv{See Subsection \ref{homomorphisms} below for explicit details in the special cases at hand. } Recall that a continuous map $\iota: X \to Y$ between topological spaces is a \emph{(topological) embedding} if $\iota$ induces an homeomorphism from $X$ to $\iota ^\sharr (X)$, considered as a subspace of $Y$.
 In particular, an embedding is an injective function.
 If $Y$ is just a closure space and $Z \subseteq Y$, then, exactly as for topological spaces, $Z$ inherits the structure of a closure space by taking as closed subsets of $Z$ the subsets of the form $Z \cap C$, with $C$ closed in $X$.
-The embeddings of closure spaces are defined as above.
+Embeddings of closure spaces are defined as above. \end{definition}

 \begin{proposition} \labbel{propcont} Suppose that $X$ and $Y$ are topological spaces, or just closure spaces, and $\varphi: X \to Y$ is a function.
-Then the following conditions are equivalent. \begin{enumerate} \item $\varphi$ is continuous from $X$ to $Y$; \item the image function $\varphi ^\sharr : \mathcal P(X) \to \mathcal P(Y) $ is a homomorphism of specialization semilattices from $\mathbf S(X)$ to $\mathbf S(Y)$; \item the image function $\varphi ^\sharr $ is a homomorphism of specialization posets from $\mathbf P(X)$ to $\mathbf P(Y)$. \end{enumerate}
+Then the following conditions are equivalent. \begin{enumerate}[(1)] \item $\varphi$ is continuous from $X$ to $Y$; \item the image function $\varphi ^\sharr : \mathcal P(X) \to \mathcal P(Y) $ is a homomorphism of specialization semilattices from $\mathbf S(X)$ to $\mathbf S(Y)$; \item the image function $\varphi ^\sharr $ is a homomorphism of specialization posets from $\mathbf P(X)$ to $\mathbf P(Y)$. \end{enumerate}

 The equivalences still hold if we replace everywhere ``continuous'' and ``homomorphism'' with ``embedding''. \end{proposition}